Dual Degree Programs

 In order to be approved for the combined credit, a student is required to be admitted to both the E. J. Ourso College of Business and the LSU Law Center.
 Applicants should contact both the Law Center and the E.J.
 Ourso College of Business for information.

 For more information regarding the M.B.A. program, contact Dana Hart, email@example.com

-The Law Center and LSU’s Manship School of Mass Communication offer a concurrent degree program through which a student may receive both a Juris Doctor/Graduate Diploma in Comparative Law and a Master of Mass Communication degree in approximately four years.
+The Law Center and LSU’s Manship School of Mass Communication offer a concurrent degree program through which a student may receive both a Juris Doctor and a Master of Mass Communication degree in approximately four years.

 The concurrent program is designed to appeal both to those students who wish to specialize in First Amendment and communications law as practicing lawyers, and to those who wish to work as professionals in mass communication in fields related to law.

 For more information on the M.M.C. component of the dual degree program, please contact Margaret DeFleur, Associate Dean for Graduate Studies at the Manship School, firstname.lastname@example.org, 225/578-0334.

 Admissions requirements for the J.D.-Master of Public Administration program include all requirements noted in the LSU Graduate School Catalog for the M.P.A. program plus those required for admission to the LSU Law Center.
 Separate applications must be made to both the LSU Graduate School and LSU Law Center and the appropriate test scores—GRE and LSAT—provided.